 CARBURETION AND CAMSHAFT:

 2 Barrels of Carburetion; Single 2 barrel Weber Progressive or Dual 1bbls (Bug Spray, Holley or Weber Progressive, dual Kadrons, Dual Solex 35 PDSITs for Dual Port Engines, Dual 34 PDSITs for Single Port Engines, or Dual Weber ICTs), you will be happy with a cam from between 270-286 duration.
-If you have an old Progressive Carburetor but the intake is a piece of crap, get our Deluxe Progressive Intake Manifold and a Progressive Carburetor Rebuild Kit.
-With these carburetion options you can select from the Web Cam 119 Grind, Engle 110, Web Cam 163 Grind, and SCAT C-35 Grind.
+If you have an old Progressive Carburetor but the intake is a piece of crap, get our null and a Progressive Carburetor Rebuild Kit.
+With these carburetion options, you can select from the Web Cam 119 Grind, Engle 110, Web Cam 163 Grind, and SCAT C-35 Grind.

-The reason we are using the mild heads is because it will allow you to retain the heater boxes.
-Or rather, with this budget engine, most people are going to be keeping their heater boxes, so we need heads that are compatible with that!
-If you go to a head larger than our L3s, you are forced to go with a 1 1/2 or 1 5/8″ or larger header and heater boxes, which REALLY destroys any hope of a “tight budget” you might have had.
-If you re-use your exhaust, carb(s), and engine tin/ignition, you can build this engine for ~ $1k, which is pretty amazing!
+The reason we are using the mild heads is because it allows you to retain the stock size heater boxes.
+If you go to a head larger than our L3s, you are forced to go with a 1 1/2 or 1 5/8″ or larger header and comparably sized heater boxes.
+The cost of those destroys any hope of a “tight budget” you might have had.
+If you re-use your exhaust, carb(s), and engine tin/ignition, you can build this engine for under $1500, which is pretty amazing!

-Single Port Head Owners: follow the same cam guidelines, knowing you will be running either the stock carburetor, or dual 1bbl carburetors.
+Single Port Head Users: follow the same cam guidelines, knowing that you will be running either the stock carburetor, or dual 1bbl carburetors.
 It will drive like a different engine if you put a better flowing exhaust, and a set of dual 1bbl carburetors on there.

-Remember, if after reading this article you want to simply buy it not build it, we have made that possible by providing our long blocks with our “Mini Stroker” Long Block!
+Remember, if after reading this article you want to simply buy it instead of building it, you can order one of our custom-built-to-order long blocks with our “Mini Stroker” Long Block combo.

 Thanks for reading….Aircooled.Net